Mission Beach, San Diego: History

 Attractions near Mission Beach include SeaWorld in Mission Bay Park and the historic amusement park Belmont Park in South Mission Beach.
 Belmont Park was originally built as the Mission Beach Amusement Center by John D. Spreckels in 1925 to stimulate real estate sales and to promote his electric railway.
 Belmont Park now features the original wooden Giant Dipper Roller Coaster as well as newer rides such as the FlowRider at Wave House, Vertical Plunge, Krazy Kars, Tilt-a-Whirl, Liberty Carousel, Crazy Submarine, The Beach Blaster, and The Chaos.

 Designed by architect Frank Walter Stevenson, The Mission Beach Plunge in Belmont Park, a 60 ft-by-175 ft saltwater swimming pool, opened in May 1925 as the Natatorium.
 The Plunge building enclosing the pool was styled after the Spanish Renaissance architecture of San Diego's Balboa Park structures.
 The changing rooms appear in the Tom Cruise film Top Gun.
 Celebrities who once swam at the Plunge include Esther Williams and Johnny Weissmuller.
 The roof of the building rolled open to make it both an indoor and outdoor pool.
 The Mission Beach Plunge (now using fresh water) and the Giant Dipper are the only remaining attractions left from Spreckels' original park; the other structures were razed in the late 1980s.
-The Plunge has been closed since 2014 due to disrepair.
-Plans to demolish and rebuild the Plunge were approved in January 2016.
+The Plunge was saved from demolition after the Save Mission Beach Plunge Committee of residents put a measure to save the pool on the ballot, which was approved unanimously in 1987 by San Diego voters.
+The Plunge closed in 2014 because of disrepair.
+Plans to rebuild the Plunge were approved in January 2016.
+The pool reopened in July 2019.